sascha2schroeder/popEye/materials/Measures.md

 ### Word report

 - subid: Participant ID
+- trialid: Position of trial in analysis
-- trialid: Position of trial in experiment
+- trialnum: Position of trial in experiment
 - itemid: Item ID
 - cond: Condition (if applicable)
 - sentnum: Number of sentence within text